 Rhodonite's pink hue attributes it to emotional healing, especially when it comes to past issues and relationships.
 Rhodonite is said to bring calm, confidence and clarity of mind to its wearer.
 In traditional Hindu belief systems, rhodonite is associated with Anahata, or the heart chakra, which is related to peace, decision-making, love, compassion and psychic healing.
 Physically, rhodonite is considered to be helpful for skin disorders, and to encourage the healing of cuts and scars.

-Rhodonite Gemstone and Jewellery Design Ideas Back to Top
+Rhodonite Gemstone and Jewelry Design Ideas Back to Top

 Rhodonite is a versatile material and can be carved into a variety of shapes.
-For jewellery, rhodonite is most often cabochon cut, tumbled, cut into spherical beads or drilled.
-Rhodonite suits a range of styles and settings, from tribal and wire-wrapped, to fine jewellery set in gold or silver.
-Gold settings bring out warmer pink tones, whereas silver enhances cool tones.
-Despite its feminine colour, rhodonite has been used in men's jewellery, such as in a pair of Faberge nephrite and rhodonite cufflinks.
+For jewelry, rhodonite is most often cabochon cut, tumbled, cut into spherical beads or drilled.
+Rhodonite suits a range of styles and settings, from tribal and wire-wrapped, to fine jewelry set in gold or silver.
+Gold settings bring out warmer pink tones, where silver enhances cool tones.
+Despite its feminine color, rhodonite has been used in men's jewelry, such as in a pair of Faberge nephrite and rhodonite cufflinks.
 Rhodonite mixed well with white gems such as pearls, or with other pink or purplish gems, such as lepidolite.

 Famous Rhodonite Gemstones Back to Top

-Rhodonite featured in a lot of Russian art and some interesting pieces have been auctioned at high prices, such as a Faberge rhodonite scent bottle and a Faberge jewelled, silver-mounted rhodonite casket.
+Rhodonite featured in a lot of Russian art and some interesting pieces have been auctioned at high prices, such as a Faberge rhodonite scent bottle and a Faberge jeweled, silver-mounted rhodonite casket.